maiorano84/bedrock-project/README.md

 # Bedrock Project

-A project scaffold for getting up and running quickly with a [Roots/Bedrock](https://roots.io/bedrock/) project over Docker Compose
+A local project scaffold for getting up and running quickly with a [Roots/Bedrock](https://roots.io/bedrock/) project over Docker Compose

 # Requirements